HypnosServer/HypnosBotV4/README.md

 # HypnosBot V4

 This is the repository of the Discord bot that we use on the Hypnos server.

-More description here nc!
+This discord facing bot was split from the bot that handles backups and other file system operations to improve redundancy.
+Communication is done through a websocket.

 This is for the [Discord server](https://discord.com/invite/2gpsaf2Ve8)

 <img src="https://cdn.discordapp.com/attachments/627196903808827422/774357157033672724/BannerNoBackground.png" alt="drawing" width="750"/>